 - To work in partnership with statutory and voluntary agencies towards providing effective services to support children, young people and families who have experienced domestic violence and abuse.

 Who is the service for?

-Acorns is open to children and young people between the ages of 4 and 18 years who live in North Tyneside and who are living with the effects of domestic violence.
-The project welcomes all children and young people within our age range and area regardless of their race, culture, religion, gender, disability or sexual orientation.
-And it is free.
+Acorns is a free and confidential service for children and young people between the ages of 4 and 18 years who live in North Tyneside, and who are living with the effects of domestic violence.